-a) I, Hereby accept a Purc comply with the terms of the attached policy hasing Card.
-As a cardholder I agree to regarding my use of the Card. b) I have received and understood that I am be card and will be making financial commitme understand that the RBC is liable to the card. nts on behalf of the company.
+a) I, Hereby accept a Purc comply with the terms of the attached policy b) I have received and understood that I am be card and will be making financial commitme understand that the RBC is liable to the card card. nts on behalf of the company.
 I c) I agree to use this card for business purcha purchases.
-I understand that the RBC will a take appropriate action on any discrepancies audit the use of this card and report and d) I will follow the established procedures for the use of the card.
-Failure to do so will result in cancellation of my card and disciplinary actions, including termination of employment. e) I have been given a copy of the Purchasing Card Policy and User Guide and understand the requirements for the Card's use. f) I agree to return the Card immediately upon request or upon termination of employment (including retirement).
-Should there be any organisational change, which cause my purchasing requirements to change, I agree to return my card and arrange for a new one, if appropriate. g) If the card is lost or stolen I agree to notify I telephone and the Card Administrator as so Emplo yees Signature Date Card N Number Card A Administrators Signature Date
+I understand that the RBC will a take appropriate action on any discrepancie audit the use of this card and report and d) I will follow the established procedures for the result in cancellation of my card and discipling employment. e) I have been given a copy of the Purchasing understand the requirements for the Card's f) I agree to return the Card immediately upon request or upon termination of employment (including retirement).
+Should there be any organisational change, which cause my purchasing requirements to change, I agree to return my card and arrange for a new one, if appropriate. g) If the card is lost or stolen I agree to notify F telephone and the Card Administrator as so Emplo yees Signature Date Card N Number Card A Administrators Signature Date